 Tasting notes on honey

-Honey color shifts with each harvest, it may be white, pale yellow, golden orange, light and dark amber or brown.
-Lighter color honeys have a milder flavor and darker shades of honey offer more distinctive aroma and taste.
-Have fun with tasting honey.
-Observe the color, aroma and flavor of each varietal and artisanal batch.
+Observe each varietal and artisanal batch’s color, aroma, and flavor.
+Honey color shifts with each harvest; interestingly, it may be white, pale yellow, golden orange, light, dark amber, or brown.
+Lighter honey has a milder flavor, and darker shades offer a more distinctive aroma and taste.
+Have fun tasting honey.

-Our favorite varietal honey includes Spring, Blackberry and Orange Blossom.
-These have sweet, floral notes that pair well with strong, mild or soft cheeses.
-Clover Honey is almost a standard that everything else is compared to.
-It is light yellow-amber color and earthy floral scent finishes with a sweet and woody taste.
-It is great honey to pair with all varieties of cheese.
+Our favorite artisanal honey includes local Wildflower, Oregon Blackberry, and Florida Orange Blossom, boasting sweet, floral notes that pair well with mild or soft cheeses.
+Clover Honey is the “gold standard” it is light yellow-amber and boasts an earthy, floral scent that finishes with a sweet and caramel note.
+It is excellent honey to pair with all sorts of cheese.

-Sampling and Pairing Honey with Cheese is a feast for all of the senses.
+Sampling and Pairing Honey with Cheese is a feast for all senses.

-It’s amazing how you can pour sweet nectar on the “stinkiest” cheese and follow with a nice crisp glass of wine and experience an incredible sort of harmony in your mouth.
+You can pour sweet nectar on the “stinkiest” cheese, follow with a nice crisp glass of wine, and experience incredible harmony in your mouth.
 It’s a great way to enjoy happy hour!

-It is not difficult to create real beauty when designing a honey and cheese platter.
-Pick beautiful live-edge wooden boards or have one custom made with your family name.
+Indeed, creating natural beauty when designing a honey and cheese platter is not difficult.
+First, pick a beautiful marble block or live-edge wooden board.
 Choose the most beautiful organic produce and artisan roasted or raw nuts.
-Find the perfect pinch pots to hold nuts, honey, olives or fruit.
-You can layer and build your presentation with ease.
+Find the perfect pinch pots to hold nuts, honey, olives, or fruit; before you know it, you’ve built a masterpiece.

-Have fun pairing cheese with honey, there are no rules here, really, here are a few ideas:
+Have fun pairing cheese with honey; here are a few ideas:

 - Brie is lovely when drizzled with dark bamboo or buckwheat honey.
 Bake a wheel of brie with honey to caramelize the top and offer a gooey delight for your guests.